arnerossmann/arnerossmann.github.io/content/post/2022-01-28_datamesh-not-so-new.md

 But when we dig deeper into that topic and look on the Data Product there might be some similarities ringing a bell.
 We'll come to this later.

-But how is a Data Product defined(by [Zhamak](https://martinfowler.com/articles/data-mesh-principles.html)?
+But how is a Data Product defined (by [Zhamak](https://martinfowler.com/articles/data-mesh-principles.html))?

 > Data product is the node on the mesh that encapsulates three structural components required for its function, providing access to domain's analytical data as a product.
 >